qureai/qureai.github.io/_posts/2017-09-08-building-visualisations.md

 <hr>

 Here's a demo of how superpixel based perturbation (LIME model) works for the demo X-ray.
-The leftmost image is the original X-ray, the center plot shows perturbed images (out of the k samples) with different superpixels being activated.
-The rightmost one is scatter plot of probability for pleural effusion vs no. of activated superpixels in sample.

 <p align="center">
     <img width="100%" src="/assets/images/visualisation/lime.gif">
     <br>
-    <small>Demo of perturbation by superpixel for chest X-ray</small>
+    <small>The leftmost image is the original X-ray, the center plot shows perturbed images (out of the k samples) with different superpixels being activated.
+The rightmost one is scatter plot of probability for pleural effusion vs no. of activated superpixels in sample.</small>
 </p>

 Here's how heatmap generated through superpixel based perturbation would look like